ryrob30/mobile-services.en/help/using/c-manage-app-settings/c-mob-confg-app/t-config-acquisition.md

     * **[!UICONTROL Enable]**

       Create app store links that allow you to download applications directly from the Apple App Store and Google Play.
 The links you create help you attribute your success events to the downloads.
-For more information, see [Acquisition](../../acquisition-main/acquisition-main.md).
+For more information, see [Acquisition](//help/using/acquisition-main/acquisition-main.md).

     * **[UICONTROL Referrer Timeout (Seconds)]**

       Specify the referrer timeout value.

-The default is 5 seconds.
-This value specifies the number of seconds to wait for acquisition information before sending the First Launch hit.
+      The default value is 5 seconds, and this value specifies the number of seconds to wait for acquisition information before sending the First Launch hit.

     * **[!UICONTROL More Details]**

       Click the **[!UICONTROL More Details]** link to view the app's Tracking ID.